mattjliu/NHL-Prospect-Classifier/README.md

 ## Training the Model

 The model used was a simple bag-of-words model.
-Logistic regression was used as the classifier given its probabilistic nature.
+Logistic regression was selected as the classifier given its probabilistic nature.
 Stop words were also filtered out and tf-idf was applied before training the model.

 Because of lack-of-data (only 829 reports), a proper test set was not created.
 Instead, the model was simply cross-validated on the train set and predictions were produced on the validation set (the aformentioned "too early to tell" set of players).